Mohosin999/Express-101/README.md

 ### Signature of A Middleware

-Middleware and Controller's signature are same, but there is difference in responsibilities.
-Middleware checks everything and pass the request to next middleware or controller.
-After that controller do everything writing business logic and make actual response and submit it.
+Middleware and Controller have the same signature but their responsibilities differ.
+Middleware checks everything and passes the request to the next middleware or controller.
+Then the controller generates and submits the actual response by writing business logic.

 ```
 // If everything seems ok, controller will call response methods.